By: Mark Diaz

 Not Speaking with an Attorney

 Many people pay traffic tickets, even when they believe the police officer was wrong to issue it.
 Police officers are human, and they make mistakes just like anyone else.
 They are susceptible to illness, fatigue, inclement weather conditions, and bad moods.
 If you would like to contest a traffic ticket, don’t assume it is a lost cause.
-Call today to discuss your case.
+Call Mark Diaz today at (409) 572-8095 to discuss your case.